Art & Creative Media, Bachelor of Fine Arts

 Painting & Drawing

-In drawing I, the aim of the class is to give students the basic foundation in drawing skills.
+In Drawing I, students learn the foundations of close looking and drawing.
 These skills include the choice and application of materials, the structural use of a two-dimensional surface with regard to recording visual information, and a developed ability in visual thinking.
 This course is a foundation for all areas of the visual arts and as a beginning course for drawing as an emphasis area.

 Drawing II is a studio course essentially involving of practice drawing the human figure and instruction in anatomy in order to better understand the structure and articulation of the body.
 Ultimately, the study and practice is intended to help develop creative expression.